-The electronics policy draft is almost ready, and the Tamil Nadu government is giving the final touches to the draft before the announcement
+The electronics policy draft of TN government is almost ready, final touches being made before the announcement

-Tamil Nadu government, in a move to make the state a hub for electronics manufacturing, is going to announce an electronics policy in February, which will be in sync with the National Electronics Policy 2.0 of the Central government.
+The Tamil Nadu government is pushing to make the state a hub for electronics manufacturing.
+It will announce its electronics policy soon.
+The policy will be in sync with the National Electronics Policy 2.0 of the Central government.

 Inputs from industry

-The Electronics Corporation of Tamil Nadu has drafted the policy, by taking inputs from officials from leading electronics manufacturers such as Nokia India, Foxconn India and Salcomp, he informed.
+Dr Babu informed that the Electronics Corporation of Tamil Nadu has drafted the policy with inputs of industry experts from leading electronics manufacturers, such as Nokia India, Foxconn India and Salcomp.

-Sudharshan Pitty, Head – Manufacturing Operations, Nokia India, said that the biggest volume manufacturing facility owned by Nokia is in Oragadam.
-And Nokia is one of the first companies to manufacture 3G, 4G and 5G equipment in the country.
+Sudharshan Pitty, Head – Manufacturing Operations, Nokia India, said that the company’s largest manufacturing facility in volume terms is in Oragadam, near Chennai.
+Nokia is also one of the first companies to manufacture 3G, 4G and 5G equipment in the country.

-Pitty further said that the company is making the latest telecommunication equipment for the world and supplies its products manufactured in India to more than 100 countries.
+Pitty also said that the company manufactures and exports latest telecommunication equipment and supplies its products manufactured in India to more than 100 countries.

 Major hub for electronics manufacturing

-Sasikumar Gendham, CEO, Salcomp Manufacturing India, said, that five chargers in every second are manufactured at lines in Chennai.
+Sasikumar Gendham, CEO, Salcomp Manufacturing India, said that every second five chargers are manufactured at its lines in Chennai.

 Salcomp, the leading global manufacturer of chargers for mobile devices, has around 40 per cent of its overall 140,000 workforce in the state of Tamil Nadu.

-Ajai Chowdhry, Promoter, HCL and Chairman, India Angel Network, said that Tamil Nadu, for a long time, has held a top position in electronics manufacturing.
+Ajai Chowdhry, Promoter, HCL and Chairman, India Angel Network, said that Tamil Nadu has been at the top in electronics manufacturing for many years.
 However, the state should also look ‘very seriously’ at exports.

-The State government should develop a complete ecosystem for supporting electronics manufacturing.
-The state should also take steps in bringing component manufacturers to the state, he suggested.
+He suggested that the state government should develop a complete ecosystem for supporting electronics manufacturing and also take steps in bringing component manufacturers to the state.